-Gaeta is one of the most beautiful cities in the southern Italy Lazio region, but you won't find it in many guidebooks.
-That's because Gaeta lacks only one thing - a train station.
+Gaeta is one of the most beautiful cities in south-central Italy's Lazio region, but you won't find it in many guidebooks.
+That's primarily because Gaeta does not have a train station.
 In spite of this, it's an extremely popular summertime destination because of its seven fabulous beaches.
-Locals and Italians from all over Italy flock to these beaches to soak up the sun and watch surfing events.
+Locals and Italians from all over the country flock to these beaches to soak up the sun and watch surfing events.

-Whenever you visit, you'll find plenty to do, from hiking Monte Orlando to see ancient ruins to wandering the old, narrow streets to shop and eat.
-Visiting Gaeta is a great way to get a feel for the best of southern Italy - great food, friendly locals, tons of ambiance and a sense of history that ties everything together.
+Whenever you visit, you'll find plenty to do, from hiking Monte Orlando to seeing ancient ruins to wandering the old, narrow streets to shop and eat.
+Plus, because it's in the southern end of Lazio, visiting Gaeta is a great way to get a taste of southern Italy – great food, friendly residents, tons of ambiance and a sense of history that ties everything together.

 Gaeta is one of the southernmost cities in the Lazio region, the region surrounding Rome (see Southern Lazio map).
-It's about 58 miles north of Naples on the coast road, Via Domitiana (SS 7 quater).
+It's about 58 miles north of Naples on the coast road, Via Domitiana (road number SS7qtr).
 Situated on a peninsula that juts into the Tyrrhenian Sea, it occupies a strategic location on Italy's west coast.

 Transportation to Gaeta

 The closest train station is in Formia, reached by train from Rome or Naples.
 A city bus runs from the train station into Gaeta at least every half hour from 4:30 AM to 10:00 PM.
-Driving is a good alternative except during August when beachgoers traveling from Naples bring traffic to a standstill.
-If you visit Gaeta in August from the south, time your drive so that you arrive in Gaeta after riposo (siesta), which begins at 1:00 PM.
+Driving is a good alternative except during August, when beachgoers traveling from Rome and Naples bring traffic to a standstill.
 The closest airports are in Naples and Rome (see Italy airports map).